Sree-raj-A/Computer-Vision/README.md

 - **Process multiple images at a time** using a simple command-line interface

 The tool looks for image files in the same folder, finds faces in each image, blurs them, and saves the processed images to a separate folder.
 It does not modify the original images.
+You do not need a **GPU or dedicated graphics card** to use this tool.
+It works on any computer, as long the libraries are supported.

 ---
 ## Prerequisites